-- 1) maintaining order and safety, - 2) developing and monitoring a multi-tiered system of supports, and - 3) ensuring a student learning community. - 7.
-School Transitions (ESEA section 1111(g)(1)(D)): Describe how the State will support LEAs receiving assistance under Title I, Part A in meeting the needs of students at all levels of schooling (particularly students in the middle grades and high school), including how the State will work with such LEAs to provide effective transitions of students to middle grades and high school to decrease the risk of students dropping out.
+7. School Transitions (ESEA section 1111(g)(1)(D)): Describe how the State will support LEAs receiving assistance under Title I, Part A in meeting the needs of students at all levels of schooling (particularly students in the middle grades and high school), including how the State will work with such LEAs to provide effective transitions of students to middle grades and high school to decrease the risk of students dropping out.

 Georgia has also adopted the System of Care approach with the mission: "to reach, support and empower communities to serve Georgia's children and families."
-The core values of the system of care philosophy specify that services should be community-based, child-centered and family-focused, and culturally and linguistically competent.
+The core values of the system of care philosophy specify that services should be community-based, child-centered and family-focused, and culturally and Educating Georgia's Future: Georgia's State ESSA Plan | 53 SUBMITTED TO THE GOVERNOR FOR REVIEW - Monday, August 14, 2017 through Thursday, September 14, 2017. linguistically competent.
 The guiding principles specify that services should be: